kage23/minefinder-py/README.md

 ##### Later:
 - move Game class and various util functions into a separate file
+- refactor: create GridSquare class and within Game, store the field as a dict of (x, y) tuples to GridSquares
 - replace most of this README documentation with docstrings in the actual code
 - implement "difficulty levels" instead of (or supplementing) direct setting of game parameters
 - implement a GUI - maybe [Pyxel](https://github.com/kitao/pyxel)?